The Best Book Tracker in 2026

 Fable handles your Goodreads import more expertly than the other apps on this list.
 Although it was easy to export my Goodreads data onto a spreadsheet and input that onto StoryGraph and Bookmory, Fable simply asks you to login to your Goodreads and it handles the rest.

-I do have a couple questions about how it managed that, and how much of my Goodreads’ account access I’ve given to Fable to manage that… I’ve changed my Goodreads password since signing up for Fable.
+I do have a couple questions about how much of my Goodreads’ account access I’ve given to Fable to manage that… I’ve changed my Goodreads password since.

 Like StoryGraph, Fable also has a Plus subscription mode which enables users to access more exclusive features, but unlike StoryGraph, Fable hides most of its charts and stats behind a paywall.
-Additionally, its monthly subscription is the most expensive on list, and there’s no dark mode.
+Additionally, its monthly subscription is the most expensive on list, there’s no dark mode, and the email spam I get from the free plan is already frustrating.

 Fable’s Best Features